Your Eyes After 40

 - Macular Degeneration.
 Also referred to as age-related macular degeneration or AMD, macular degeneration is the leading cause of vision loss, affecting nearly 2 million Americans.
 AMD occurs when the central part of the retina (called the macula) begins to deteriorate.
 The macula is responsible for focusing central vision in the eye, controlling our ability to recognize faces and colors, drive a car or read.
 There is no cure for macular degeneration, but there are things you can do to reduce your risk, including exercise, smoking cessation, UV protection and changes to your diet.

 - Glaucoma.
 This disease causes damage to the optic nerve, which transports information from the eye to the brain.
 It have very few or sometimes no initial symptoms, meaning many people with glaucoma don’t even know they have it.
 After age 40, your risk of developing glaucoma goes up with each decade.
 It’s important to schedule regular eye exams so steps can be taken to prevent vision loss.
-During your visit, your doctor will use a tonometer to measure your intraocular pressure by sending a puff of air onto your eye’s surface.
+During your visit, your eye doctor will use a tonometer to measure your intraocular pressure by sending a puff of air onto your eye’s surface.
 If left untreated, glaucoma initially causes peripheral vision loss and can eventually lead to blindness.

 Want to Learn More About Keeping Your Eyes Healthy?